oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

    ![Image alt text](images/create-data-00.png)

-2. ... see the data on map ...
+2. Begin by viewing the data on map.

+   Oracle Spatial Studio is a web tool for self-service (no code) spatial data loading, configuration, analysis, and map visualization.
+It is a separate web application that can be deployed from the Cloud Marketplace.
+As this workshop focuses exclusively on working with Spatial at the SQL level, Spatial Studio is not used.
+Instead you use a public web site to view the data.

-   geojson.io is a web site for viewing (as well as manually creating and editing) small spatial datasets.
+   [http://geojson.io](http://geojson.io) is a web site for viewing (as well as manually creating and editing) small spatial datasets.
 You can use this site to render data in GeoJSON files as well as files that include longitude, latitude columns.
 To view the downloaded data on a map, click [here](http://geojson.io) to open geojson.io in a new browser tab.
 Then drag and drop **warehouses.csv** onto the map.

    ![Image alt text](images/create-data-00a.png)